| Title: | Fast Approximation of Time-Varying Infectious Disease Transmission Rates |

 Note that simulation code depends on availability of suggested packages

-then the value of the data set is NULL
+be loaded then the value of the data set is NULL.

 A “multiple time series” object, inheriting from class